Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 \ms

-Not assuming any positive definiteness/semi-definiteness on the weighting matrices brings a great challenge for solving the SLQ problem.
+Without assuming any positive definiteness/semi-definiteness on the weighting matrices brings a great challenge for solving the SLQ problem.
 For the deterministic coefficient case, the recent results by Sun and Yong \cite{Sun-Yong 2014}, Sun, Li, and Yong \cite{Sun-Li-Yong 2016} are quite satisfactory.
-Among other things, we would like to briefly present some relevant results here.
+Let us briefly present some relevant results here.
 First of all, we recall the following definition (for SLQ problems with deterministic coefficients).